Mighty Crusaders: Publication history

 In 1983 the team and the series were relaunched, with Rich Buckler as writer and penciller on the first issue.
 A contractual dispute between Buckler and DC Comics saw the publication of the first issue delayed.
 Buckler recruited Cary Burkett to write several issues of the Mighty Crusaders title.
-The series ran until the middle of 1985, being cancelled with issue 13, cover dated September 1985.
+The series ran until the middle of 1985, being cancelled with issue #13 (September 1985).

 In 1992 DC Comics acquired a license to publish the characters, and launched a team book as part of the line.
 This series, titled only The Crusaders, launched in early 1992.
 The first issue saw scriptwriting by Mark Waid and Brian Augustyn.
 The series and the line itself, Impact Comics, were aimed at younger readers.
-DC Comics attempted to sell Impact Comics titles through news-stands in an attempt to expand the potential market.
+DC Comics attempted to sell Impact Comics titles through newsstands in an attempt to expand the potential market.
 However, due to internal conflicts, this distribution never happened and the imprint eventually collapsed due to poor sales.
-The last issue of the DC series was issue 8, cover dated December 1992.
+The last issue of the DC series was issue #8 (December 1992).

-The team also served as a partial inspiration for Alan Moore's Watchmen series.
-Moore had initially imagined the story as being based around second string heroes; "I wanted more average super-heroes, like the Mighty Crusaders line ... [the] original idea had started off with the dead body of the Shield being pulled out of a river somewhere."
+The team also served as a partial inspiration for Alan Moore's series Watchmen.
+Moore had initially imagined the story as being based around second-string heroes: "I wanted more average super-heroes, like the Mighty Crusaders line ... [the] original idea had started off with the dead body of the Shield being pulled out of a river somewhere."
 Moore used this idea when asked to submit a pitch for a treatment of DC Comics' then-newly acquired Charlton Comics properties.
-Although the treatment was rejected for those characters, DC Comics commissioned Moore to base the story on all new heroes, and the project became Watchmen.
+Although the treatment was rejected for those characters, DC Comics commissioned Moore to base the story on all-new heroes, and the project became Watchmen.
 Moore later used the Crusaders as inspiration for the Minutemen, the Golden Age predecessors of the Watchmen main characters.

 Team membership

 First series

 The first Mighty Crusaders group was created by Archie under their Mighty Comics line in the 1960s.
-At that time, members of the team consisted of:
+At that time, the members of the team consisted of: